arghasen10/arghasen10.github.io/_pages/about.md

 Achievements
 ======
+1. Recipient of ACM COMPASS Travel Grant for attending ACM COMPASS 2024
+2. Recipient of ACM MobiSys Student Travel Grant for attending ACM MobiSys 2024
+3. Recipient of ACM IARCS Travel Grant for attending IPSN 2024
+4. Recipient of COMSNETS LRN Travel Grant for attending IEEE PerCom 2023
+5. Recipient of ACM IARCS Travel Grant for attending IEEE PerCom 2023
+6. Recipient of IEEE INFOCOM Travel Grant for attending IEEE INFOCOM 2021
-1. Best Project Award at ITR Chandipur, DRDO Project title: 3D Tracking and geolocalization of the target using Unmanned Aerial Vehicles
+7. Best Project Award at ITR Chandipur, DRDO Project title: 3D Tracking and geolocalization of the target using Unmanned Aerial Vehicles
-1. Participated in Festival of Innovation and Entrepreneurship (FINE) 2019 at NIF Gandhinagar, Gujarat from March 15 to 18, 2019.
-1. Presented a poster at the Workshop on Robotics and Assistive Technology (RAT 2019) organized by the National Institute of Technology Durgapur during January 3-5, 2019.
-1. 1<sup>st</sup> Position in Techmela, The annual science exhibition organized in AAROHAN 2019.
-AeTDrone: Aerial Environment Sensing and Traffic Monitoring with Drone(UAV) complete working prototype presented in Techmela.
+8. 1st Position in Techmela, The annual science exhibition organized in AAROHAN 2019.
+AeT-Drone: Aerial Environment Sensing and Traffic Monitoring with Drone(UAV) complete working prototype presented in Techmela.
-1. 1<sup>st</sup> Position in Onspot IoT Hackathon organized in AAROHAN 2019: The first position among 70 entries in IoT Hackathon.
-An intrusion detection system with a Raspberry Pi Zero working prototype is presented.
+9.1st Position in Onspot IoT Hackathon organized in AAROHAN 2019 among 70 entries.
-1. IoT Hackathon Winner: 1<sup>st</sup> Position in Hackoverflow, IoT Hackathon organized in Aavishkar 2018, Techno-Management fest of NIT Durgapur by GNU LINUX USER’s GROUP and HackerEarth.
+10. IoT Hackathon Winner: 1st Position in Hackoverflow, IoT Hackathon organized in Aavishkar 2018, Techno-Management fest of NIT Durgapur by GNU LINUX USER's GROUP and HackerEarth.
-1. District and School Topper in Higher Secondary Examination, CBHSE.
+11. District and School Topper in Higher Secondary Examination, CBHSE.
+12. Secured 15883 Rank in JEE Main 2016, out of 12,07,058

 Visit tracker
 ======